-It can sometimes be helpful to see you on your own, depending on your age and whether you think this is okay.
-However, this would always be done in full discussion with your parents.
+It can sometimes be helpful to see children on their own, depending on their age and confidence.
+However, this would always be done in full discussion with parents.
 Older children and teenagers will be offered the chance to be seen on their own.